jithendrakumarkonkali/jithendrakumarkonkali.github.io/index.md

 ## Interests

 - I have find my interest in the **esports** zone
-Also I follow certain global tournaments held across the world back in the days.
+Also I'd followed certain global tournaments held across the world back in the days.